ZenTauro/pacman-mirrors-rust/README.md

 # Pacman Mirrors Rust
-This is a port of the Manjaro pacman-mirrors tool written in python.
+This is a port to Rust of the Manjaro pacman-mirrors tool originally written in python.

 ## Usage
-Right now, the feature set is really incomplete but I aim to achieve parity with the python tool with minor differences, such as a default timeout in fasttrack mode.
+Right now, the feature set is really incomplete but I aim to achieve parity with the python tool with minor differences, such as a default timeout in `fasttrack` mode.

 ## Build
 To build the tool you can just use the following: